view7677/java-interview-questions/pages/Java_Collection.md

 we use a TreeSet based collection.
 ### 162. What are the differences between a HashMap and a Hashtable in Java?
 Main differences between a HashMap and a Hashtable are:
-1. Synchronization: HashMap is not a synchronized collection.
+1. **Synchronization**: HashMap is not a synchronized collection.
 If it is used in multi-thread environment, it may not provide thread safety.
 A Hashtable is a synchronized collection.
 Not more than one thread can access a Hashtable at a given moment of time.
 The thread that works on Hashtable acquires a lock on it and it makes other threads wait till its work is completed.
-2. Null values: A HashMap allows only one null key and any number of null values.
+2. **Null values**: A HashMap allows only one null key and any number of null values.
 A Hashtable does not allow null keys and null values.
-3. Ordering: A HashMap implementation by LinkedHashMap maintains the insertion order of elements.
+3. **Ordering**: A HashMap implementation by LinkedHashMap maintains the insertion order of elements.
 A TreeMap sorts the mappings based on the ascending order of keys.
 On the other hand, a Hashtable does not provide guarantee of any kind of order of elements.
 It does not maintain the mappings of key values in any specific order.
-4. Legacy: Hashtable was not the initial part of collection framework in Java.
+4. **Legacy**: Hashtable was not the initial part of collection framework in Java.
 It has been made a collection framework member, after being retrofitted to implement the Map interface.
 A HashMap implements Map interface and is a part of collection framework since the beginning.
-5. Iterator: The Iterator of HashMap is a fail-fast and it throws ConcurrentModificationException if any other Thread modifies the map by inserting or removing any element except iterator’s own remove() method.Enumerator of the Hashtable is not fail-fast.163.
-What are the differences between a HashMap and a TreeMap?
+5. **Iterator**: The Iterator of HashMap is a fail-fast and it throws ConcurrentModificationException if any other Thread modifies the map by inserting or removing any element except iterator’s own remove() method.Enumerator of the Hashtable is not fail-fast.
+### 163. What are the differences between a HashMap and a TreeMap?
 Main differences between a HashMap and a TreeMap in Java are:
-1. Order: A HashMap does not maintain any order of its keys.
+1. **Order**: A HashMap does not maintain any order of its keys.
 In a HashMap there is no guarantee that the element inserted first will be retrieved first.
-2. In a TreeMap elements are stored according to natural ordering of elements.
+In a TreeMap elements are stored according to natural ordering of elements.
 A TreeMap uses compareTo() method to store elements in a natural order.
-3. Internal Implementation: A HashMap uses Hashing internally.
+2. **Internal Implementation:** A HashMap uses Hashing internally.
 A TreeMap internally uses Red-Black tree implementation.
-4. Parent Interfaces: A HashMap implements Map interface.
+3. **Parent Interfaces:** A HashMap implements Map interface.
 TreeMap implements NavigableMap interface.
-5. Null values: A HashMap can store one null key and multiple null values.
+4. Null values: A HashMap can store one null key and multiple null values.
 A TreeMap can not contain null key but it may contain multiple null values.
-6. Performance: A HashMap gives constant time performance for operations like get() and put().
+5. **Performance:** A HashMap gives constant time performance for operations like get() and put().
 A TreeMap gives order of log(n) time performance for get() and put() methods.
-7. Comparison: A HashMap uses equals() method to compare keys.
+6. **Comparison:** A HashMap uses equals() method to compare keys.
 A TreeMap uses compareTo() method for maintaining natural ordering.8.
 Features: A TreeMap has more features than a HashMap.
-It has methods like pollFirstEntry() , pollLastEntry() , tailMap() , firstKey() , lastKey() etc. that are not provided by a HashMap.164.
-What are the differences between Comparable and
+It has methods like pollFirstEntry() , pollLastEntry() , tailMap() , firstKey() , lastKey() etc. that are not provided by a HashMap.
-Comparator?
+### 164. What are the differences between Comparable and Comparator?
 Main differences between Comparable and Comparator are:
-1. Type: Comparable<T> is an interface in Java where T is the type of objects that this object may be compared to.
+1. **Type**: Comparable<T> is an interface in Java where T is the type of objects that this object may be compared to.
 2. Comparator<T> is also an interface where T is the type of objects that may be compared by this comparator.
-3. Sorting: In Comparable, we can only create one sort sequence.
+3. **Sorting**: In Comparable, we can only create one sort sequence.
 In Comparator we can create multiple sort sequences.
-4. Method Used: Comparator<T> interface in Java has method public int compare (Object o1, Object o2) that returns a negative integer, zero, or a positive integer when the object o1 is less than, equal to, or greater than the
+4. **Method Used**: Comparator<T> interface in Java has method public int compare (Object o1, Object o2) that returns a negative integer, zero, or a positive integer when the object o1 is less than, equal to, or greater than the